Buyer Persona

 According to HubSpot's 2024 State of Marketing report, 71% of companies that exceed revenue goals have documented buyer personas.
 Yet most organizations treat persona creation as template theater, a one-time marketing exercise that sits in a slide deck rather than driving actual GTM decisions.
 The Starr Conspiracy approaches buyer persona development as building a cross-functional revenue asset that sales teams validate, marketing teams operationalize, and product teams reference for roadmap decisions.

 The difference between a persona your team ignores and one they use daily comes down to implementation.
 Effective personas don't just describe who you're selling to, they specify how that knowledge changes your qualification criteria, messaging framework, and campaign targeting.
-When built correctly, they become the foundation for consistent revenue decisions across your entire GTM team.
+Built correctly, they become the foundation for consistent revenue decisions across your entire GTM team.

 How Practitioners Use It